Getting the Most out of Online Lectures

-Large lectures will be delivered online in the upcoming academic year and it is likely that you will experience online lectures in some capacity.
+Large lectures are sometimes delivered online as part of a programme involving a range of different learning environments.
 It may be you’ve not encountered online lectures before, or that you have questions about how to get the most from them.
 The following tips and suggestions have been compiled to assist you in preparing for and engaging with the online lectures on your course.

-This guidance is focused on lectures that will be delivered synchronously online through Blackboard Collaborate as part of the timetabled activities on your course.
-You may also be using asynchronous recordings as part of your studies, or be revisiting recordings from your live lectures.
+This guidance is focused on lectures that will be delivered synchronously (live) online through Blackboard Collaborate as part of the timetabled activities on your course.
+You may also be using asynchronous (pre-recorded) content as part of your studies, or be revisiting recordings from your live lectures.
 We have additional guidance and tips on how to use lecture recordings and online communication that you may find useful.

 |How can I prepare in advance?

 - As with a face-to-face lecture in a lecture theatre, you should always be prepared for the hour that lies ahead.
 Have you got stationery to hand?
 Ensure you’re fully equipped with all the necessary stationery (at the very minimum a pen and paper), a working internet connection, and any additional technology needed to watch the lecture.

 - Make sure you’re caught up on previous lectures - it may be tempting to skip ahead but doing so puts you at risk of missing vital information.